vgorbic1/Tutorials/Java/Logging.md

 - Support Objects: They are optional and support core objects to perform additional but important tasks.

 #### Core Objects
--**Logger Object (layer)** is responsible for capturing logging information and they are stored in a namespace hierarchy.
+- **Logger Object (layer)** is responsible for capturing logging information and they are stored in a namespace hierarchy.
--**Layout Object (layer)** provides support to appender objects before publishing logging information.
+- **Layout Object (layer)** provides support to appender objects before publishing logging information.
--**Append Object (layer)** is responsible for publishing logging information to various preferred destinations such as a database, file, console, UNIX Syslog, etc.
+- **Append Object (layer)** is responsible for publishing logging information to various preferred destinations such as a database, file, console, UNIX Syslog, etc.

 IMAGE

 #### Support Objects
--**Level Object** defines the granularity and priority of any logging information.
+- **Level Object** defines the granularity and priority of any logging information.
 There are seven levels of logging defined within the API: OFF, DEBUG, INFO, ERROR, WARN, FATAL, and ALL.
--**Filter Object** object is used to analyze logging information and make further decisions on whether that information should be logged or not.
+- **Filter Object** object is used to analyze logging information and make further decisions on whether that information should be logged or not.
 Used by Appender Object, that can have several filters.
--**Object Renderer**  is used by Layout objects to prepare the final logging information.
+- **Object Renderer**  is used by Layout objects to prepare the final logging information.
--**Log Manager** manages the logging framework.
+- **Log Manager** manages the logging framework.
 It is responsible for reading the initial configuration parameters from a system-wide configuration file or a configuration class.

 #### Configuration